absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.10.1
+- **Model:**
+  - Fixed "Apply as Rest Pose" deleting important shape keys
 - **Translations:**
-  - Added option to ignore the internal dictionary for shapekey translations
+  - Added option to use the old translations for shapekey translations

 #### 0.10.0
 - **Translations:**